Cookie Consent

 Keep meticulous records of your purchase, including the invoice, warranty documentation, and any communication related to the product.
 This documentation is essential if you need to make a warranty claim.

-It proves your purchase date, the product's condition at the time of purchase, and any discussions you had with the seller about the warranty.
+It proves your purchase date, the product's condition at the time of buying, and any discussions you had with the seller about the warranty.
 Organized records simplify the claims process and ensure you have the necessary evidence to support your claim.

 #4 Research your warrantor’s reputation